 Monies advanced as grants and contributions for which conditions have not been satisfied are carried on the Balance Sheet as creditors.
-When conditions are satisfied, the grant or contribution is credited to the relevant service line (attributable revenue grants and contributions) or Taxation & Non-Specific Grant Income (non-ringfenced revenue grants and all capital grants) in the Comprehensive Income & Expenditure Statement.
+When conditions are satisfied, the grant or contribution is credited to the relevant service line (attributable revenue grants and contributions) or Taxation & Non-Specific Grant

+Income (non-ringfenced revenue grants and all capital grants) in the Comprehensive Income & Expenditure Statement.

 Where capital grants are credited to the Comprehensive Income & Expenditure Statement, they are reversed out of the General Fund Balance in the Movement in Reserves Statement.
-Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants Unapplied Reserve.
+Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants Receipts in Advance Reserve.
 Where it has been applied, it is posted to the Capital Adjustment Account.
-Amounts in the Capital Grants Unapplied Reserve are transferred to the Capital Adjustment Account once they have been applied to fund capital expenditure.